alastria/alastria-node/README.md

 |80 and 443| TCP | Inbound RPC Port if using the automatic installation with Alastria Open Access Component|
 |8086 | TCP | Outbound for InfluxDB statistics collection |

+#### IP ADDRESSES

+The IP resulting out of the installation process (e.g. the IPv4 part of the enode) , must not be an RFC1918 IPv4 address

+10.0.0.0/8
+172.16.0.0/12
+192.168.0.0/16

+These IP addresses are non-routable and will result in your node being unreachable and unable to participate in the blockchain.

+In case the installation process yields a non-routable IP address, you must verify if your node is behind a firewall, in which case you might use the firewall's external address only in the case the firewall provides for Full-cone NAT.

+Restricted-Cone NAT has not been tested yet for p2p functionality.

 ## Installation & configuration of